MicrosoftDocs/cpp-docs/docs/cpp/if-else-statement-cpp.md

 }
 ```
 ## if statement with an initializer
-**Visual Studio 2017 version 15.3 and later:** An **if** statement may also contain an initialization expression, as shown in the following example:
+**Visual Studio 2017 version 15.3 and later**: An **if** statement may also contain an expression that declares and initializes a named variable.
+Use this form of the if-statement when the variable is only needed within the scope of the if-block.

 ```cpp
 ## Example